jamih/EC311_SnowFall/README.md

 EC311 Final Project

 Our project is called "Snowfall".
-Our team members are:
+Our team members are:Luca Guidi, Jami Huang, Nicole Kwon, and Bryan Jaimes
-Luca Guidi
-Jami Huang
-Nicole Kwon
-Bryan Jaimes

 Link to our Project Demo Video: https://www.youtube.com/watch?v=ycBuij04aC4